2018 MotoGP Grand Prix Preview

 The MotoGP World Championship travels five continents and draws a global television audience in the tens of millions, and every MotoGP Grand Prix promises something different.
 A total of nineteen fixtures are stacked across this year’s calendar, starting with the season opener in the desert heat of Qatar in late March, continuing to the scenic mountains of Austria in August and a trip to Thailand in early October for the newest addition, and concluding with the sandy beaches of Catalonia Spain in mid November.

-Spain’s Marc Marquez is the defending Rider’s Champion, winning his fourth MotoGP World title in the very last race of the season, when Andrea Dovizioso failed to overcome the twenty-one points that separated the pair.
-Marquez earned back-to-back titles for the second time in his career, and this season will be looking to become the first to score a three-peat since Valentino Rossi accomplished the trick more than a decade ago.
-It won’t be easy, with veterans Jorge Lorenzo and Andrea Dovizioso fit and ready, as well as the Spanish youngster Maverick Vinales looking to close the gap.
+Spain’s Marc Marquez entered the new season the defending Rider’s Champion, winning his fourth MotoGP World title in the very last race of the season, when Andrea Dovizioso failed to overcome the twenty-one points that separated the pair.
+Marquez earned back-to-back titles for the second time in his career, and this season he became the first to score a three-peat since Valentino Rossi accomplished the trick more than a decade ago.
+As for who will finish second, it’s shaping up to be a ripper between veterans Andrea Dovizioso and Valentino Rossi himself, with just a few points separating the pair and no margin for error.

 MotoGP on TV in Australia